(714) 240-2800

 How is termite pressure different in Northwood compared to newer Irvine villages?

 Northwood is the OLDEST Irvine village by primary housing age — over 60% of homes were built 1977-1979, meaning structural framing is now 46 to 48 years old, squarely in the primary drywood-risk window.
-Northwood is also UNIQUE among Irvine villages because it was NOT developed by The Irvine Company — it was developed independently by aggregating 23 land parcels previously held by Irvine Ranch foremen and employees, with multiple individual builders producing varied construction quality.
-Most Northwood homes are NOT under HOA architectural review (exceptions: gated sub-communities Park Paseo, Park Place, Woodside, Arbor Crest), which produces inconsistent maintenance histories and varied preventive treatment status across the village.
+Northwood is also UNIQUE because it was NOT developed by The Irvine Company.
+It was developed independently by aggregating 23 land parcels from Irvine Ranch foremen and employees, with multiple builders producing varied construction quality.
+Most homes are NOT under HOA architectural review (exceptions: Park Paseo, Park Place, Woodside, Arbor Crest).
+This means inconsistent maintenance histories and varied preventive treatment status across the village.
 Pre-Bora-Care era construction means the framing protection used in newer Irvine villages does not apply here.

 How does Northwood's lack of HOA architectural review affect termite inspections and repairs?

-Most Northwood homes are NOT under HOA architectural review — only the gated sub-communities (Park Paseo, Park Place, Woodside, Arbor Crest) and Northwood Estates / Northwood II have HOA-managed architectural standards.
-For non-HOA Northwood properties, this produces meaningful variation house-to-house in original construction quality, accumulated maintenance history, and preventive treatment status — properties with consistent owner-managed maintenance look very different on inspection from properties that have changed hands multiple times or accumulated deferred maintenance.
+Most Northwood homes are NOT under HOA architectural review.
+Only the gated sub-communities (Park Paseo, Park Place, Woodside, Arbor Crest) and Northwood Estates / Northwood II have HOA-managed standards.
+For non-HOA properties, this creates meaningful variation house-to-house.
+Original construction quality, maintenance history, and preventive treatment status all differ.
+Properties with consistent owner-managed maintenance look very different on inspection from properties that have changed hands multiple times.
 Treatment options are unrestricted by HOA on non-HOA properties, which gives homeowners full flexibility on treatment selection (tent fumigation, heat, orange oil, Termidor, Bora-Care).
 On HOA-managed properties in the gated sub-communities, repair work after treatment may need to coordinate with HOA architectural standards, particularly on exterior architectural elements visible from community streets.

 What types of damage do you typically find on Northwood homes?